What is automatic call distribution(ACD)?

 Call Distribution

-In this tutorial, we will describe the automatic call distribution (ACD), where the PBX routes call intelligently.
+This tutorial will describe the automatic call distribution (ACD), where the PBX routes call intelligently.

 What is manual call distribution?